(Johannesburg, Sabi Sands, Cape Town, Franschhoek)

 Table Mountain Cableway will be closed for annual maintenance on Monday 28 July 14 to Sunday 10 August 14.

-Today we embark on a full day tour of the Cape Peninsula.
-We take in the beaches of Clifton and Camps Bay, before crossing over to Hout Bay, where you may choose to join an optional boat cruise to Seal Island.
-From here we drive to the Cape of Good Hope Nature Reserve via Chapman’s Peak, one of the world’s most breathtaking coastal drives, where you will board a funicular to the top of the Peninsula to witness the symbolic meeting of the Indian and Atlantic Oceans as well as have spectacular views over False Bay.
-We enjoy lunch near here (not included – own account) before continuing to Simonstown, the naval base, and visiting the African Penguin breeding colony at Boulders Beach.
-En route back we stop at the world renowned Kirstenbosch Gardens before returning back to your hotel.
+Today you embark on a full day tour of the Cape Peninsula.
+You take in the beaches of Clifton and Camps Bay, before crossing over to Hout Bay, where you may choose to join an optional boat cruise to Seal Island.
+From here you drive to the Cape of Good Hope Nature Reserve via Chapman’s Peak, one of the world’s most breathtaking coastal drives, where you will board a funicular to the top of the Peninsula to witness the symbolic meeting of the Indian and Atlantic Oceans as well as have spectacular views over False Bay.
+You enjoy lunch near here (not included – own account) before continuing to Simonstown, the naval base, and visiting the African Penguin breeding colony at Boulders Beach.
+En route back you stop at the world renowned Kirstenbosch Gardens before returning back to your hotel.

 Prepare for what is considered by many as one of the most scenic and picturesque drives in Africa.
 This delightful drive begins as you depart the chic cityscape of Cape Town, winding through the heart of the Cape Winelands and onward around the superb mountain ranges, vineyards and Cape Dutch style homesteads.
 You'll head off to the epically beautiful wine country via the popular N2 roadway to the epicenter of South Africa's wine industry, Stellenbosch.
 Stellenbosch is world renowned for its rich wine culture, beautifully rugged mountain backdrops and ever-changing colorful vineyards.
 Enjoy a walk through the canal-lined avenues, shaded by ancient oak trees which surround the historical structures and buildings.
 The sheer number of wine estates in the Stellenbosch area makes for some great wine tasting experience, as you’re sure to understand during your first of many wine tastings today.
 You'll then travel over the Helshoogte Pass to the town of Franschhoek.
 This dainty town dates back to the 17th century and was founded by the French Huguenots who settled here.
 Also billed as the "Gourmet Capital of South Africa", this charming location still to this day boasts its French inspiration through its cuisine, culture, and architecture.
 Here you'll also enjoy some further wine tasting before heading to your hotel.
 Please note that not all wine tastings are including, additional tastings will require payment on-site.